Prince's death highlights fear of 'kill pill'

 Carol Falkowski says the solution to the opioid epidemic, and the growing threat of fentanyl will take work, not just words, from many different sources.
 And the medical community, law enforcement, government officials, pharmaceutical companies and regulators must act now.

-"Whenever a new drug trend appears on the horizon there's a lot of hand writing and 'Oh my, this is awful,'" Falkowksi says.
+"Whenever a new drug trend appears on the horizon there's a lot of hand-wringing and 'Oh my, this is awful,'" Falkowksi says.
 "When it comes to counterfeit fentanyl pills there is no overstatement going on, there's no exaggeration, there's a clear and present danger."